 A criminal conviction does not have to be the end of the road.
 There are a number of avenues you can go down to alleviate the aftermath of a conviction.
 In some cases, you may be able to have your records expunged or sealed.
 Another option is to receive a Certificate of Rehabilitation.
 This document does not seal your records, but it does show society and a potential employer that you have changed and are reformed from your crime.
-If you are granted a CR, it will work as an automatic application to the state’s Governor for a pardon.
+If you are granted a Certificate of Rehabilitation, it will work as an automatic application to the state’s Governor for a pardon.
 Essentially a pardon is the forgiveness or cancellation of a crime and its penalty.
 A federal crime can only be pardoned by the President.
 State offenses, however, can be pardoned by a Governor.

+Under California law, a pardon is an honor vested in tradition.
 A pardon normally will only be given to individuals who have displayed exemplary behavior after their felony convictions.
 This type of forgiveness is not extended to everyone who meets all the qualifications—it is dependent entirely on the will of the Governor.
 The decision is based on whether or not the individual in question has proved to be a useful, productive, and law-abiding citizen.

 When you go to apply for a Governor’s pardon, you must first make sure that you meet all eligibility requirements.
 If you were convicted of a felony or a sex offense misdemeanor listed in §290 of the state’s Penal Code you will qualify if you have been discharged from custody and have completed your parole or probation.
 Also, you must not have been convicted of another charge since you were released and you must have lived in California for five years before you file the petition.